-If you’re looking for a list of executive assistant SMART goal examples, you’ve come to the right place.
-At Base, we believe that setting SMART goals as an executive assistant (EA) is imperative to your success, as well as the success of your executive and business.
-EAs take on a lot of responsibility throughout their careers.
-Without the proper objectives in place, it can be nearly impossible to measure your success against the seemingly endless tasks you’re faced with on the day-to-day.
+If you’re looking for a list of Executive Assistant SMART goal examples, you’ve come to the right place.
+At Base, we believe that setting SMART goals as an Executive Assistant (EA) is imperative to your success and the success of the Executive you support.

 - Specific: Is the objective clear to both you and your executive?
 Is it concise?

 - Measurable: Do your objectives have a clear path to success?
 How will you know when the goal has been completed?

 - Achievable: Are the objectives you’re setting attainable?
 Do you have the personal or professional capabilities to complete these goals?